 A Just Transition Investing Approach to Supporting our Movements

 In 2020, philanthropic institutions in the U.S contributed over 13 times the amount of money to extractive global stock markets as they did to all of their grantmaking focus areas (Source: Climate Justice Alliance).
 The Solidarity not Charity report suggests that leveraging dollars beyond grantmaking capital will help transform our current ecosystem by divesting from Wall Street and into Main Street.
-Investing in culture centers how communities express themselves in their daily lives, many of whom are experimenting with new economic models that transform their daily lives yet continue to be underfunded.
+Investing in culture centers how communities express themselves in their daily lives.
+Many of these communities are experimenting with new economic models that transform their daily lives yet continue to be underfunded.
 Justice Funders recently released the Just Transition Investment Framework, which highlights different ways foundations / investors can shift power and capital to invest in our communities and move toward a more transformative economic paradigm.
-This dialogue will be moderated by Justice Funders and feature members of the governing body of a community-controlled integrated capital fund and a just transition-aligned funder to underscore how a Just Transition Investing lens can support creative placemaking/placekeeping work on the ground and fund other cultural work.
+This dialogue will be moderated by Justice Funders and feature members of the governing body of a community-controlled integrated capital fund and a just transition-aligned funder to underscore how a Just Transition Investing lens can support the creative place-making/place-keeping work on the ground and fund other cultural work.
 Attendees will gain practical tools and resources to begin moving investing to BIPOC communities that align with funders' priorities.

 WED OCTOBER 18 | 2PM edt